Guided Flows for Generative Modeling and Decision Making

 \subsubsection{Guided Diffusion Models}

+We use the cosine noise schedule proposed by \citet{nichol2021improved}.
 We use a temporal U-net to model the noise $\eps_\theta$, with the same architecture used for guided flows.
 The model is also optimized by the Adam optimzier, where the learning rate $2 \times 10^{-4}$ for all the datasets.